pwolanin/php-quickstart/readme.txt

 --------

 This sample zip contains:
+		/lib - contains all dependent api files to run the sample /signup/signup.php drop-in php page that uses API to display sign-up page and process new order via subscribe() call.
+    /config.php  some configuration
+    /functions.php  some common functions

-    /main.php - Sample code using the Zuora API with PHP /zuora.17.0.wsdl - Copy of the WSDL.
+    /main.php - Sample code using the Zuora API with PHP /readme.txt this file
+    /zuora.17.0.wsdl - Copy of the WSDL.
 You can download the latest version from your own Zuora tenant in the Z-Billing Admin page.

 DOCUMENTATION & SUPPORT
 -----------------------